groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/_index.md

 GroupDocs.Merger for Java supports a wide range of document formats, including:

-- **Word Processing**: DOCX, DOC, RTF, ODT, DOTX, DOTM, DOT
+- **Word Processing:** DOCX, DOC, RTF, ODT, DOTX, DOTM, DOT
-- **Spreadsheets**: XLSX, XLS, XLSM, XLSB, ODS, XLT, XLTX
+- **Spreadsheets:** XLSX, XLS, XLSM, XLSB, ODS, XLT, XLTX
-- **Presentations**: PPTX, PPT, PPSX, PPS, ODP, POT
+- **Presentations:** PPTX, PPT, PPSX, PPS, ODP, POT
-- **Portable Documents**: PDF, XPS
+- **Portable Documents:** PDF, XPS
-- **Visio Diagrams**: VSDX, VSDM, VSTX, VSSX, VDX, VSX, VTX
+- **Visio Diagrams:** VSDX, VSDM, VSTX, VSSX, VDX, VSX, VTX
-- **eBooks**: EPUB
+- **eBooks:** EPUB
-- **Images**: BMP, JPG, PNG, TIFF
+- **Images:** BMP, JPG, PNG, TIFF
-- **Web**: HTML, MHT, MHTML
+- **Web:** HTML, MHT, MHTML
-- **Text**: TXT, CSV, TSV
+- **Text:** TXT, CSV, TSV
 - **And many more!**

 ## Getting Started

-The tutorials in this section follow a practical, code-first approach with complete examples that you can implement directly in your applications.
+The tutorials in this section follow a practical, code‑first approach with complete examples that you can implement directly in your applications.
 Each tutorial includes:

-- Clear explanation of the feature and its use cases
+- Clear explanation of the feature and its use cases.
-- Step-by-step implementation instructions
+- Step‑by‑step implementation instructions.
-- Complete code examples with comments
+- Complete code examples with comments.
-- Configuration options and alternative approaches
+- Configuration options and alternative approaches.
-- Performance considerations and best practices
+- Performance considerations and best practices.

 Start exploring our tutorials today to unlock the full potential of GroupDocs.Merger for Java in your document processing workflows!

+---

+**Last Updated:** 2025-12-16
+**Author:** GroupDocs

+---